 “This tax is also like no other because its goal is to change behaviour, not to raise revenues,” the Globe editors add.
 “The aim is for people to do such a good job of reducing emissions, and thereby avoiding the tax, that revenues eventually spiral to zero.
-The carbon tax’s goal is its own obsolescence”—and it might work, the pundits say, with pricing high enough to have a shot at shifting Canadians’ behaviours and product choices.
+The carbon tax’s goal is its own obsolescence”—and it might work, with pricing high enough to have a shot at shifting Canadians’ behaviours and product choices.

 In a separate post for the Globe, climate economist Mark Jaccard lays out the reasons for “climate-sincere politicians” to introduce a serious carbon tax—and have the courage to implement it.

 While the Ontario and Alberta governments leapt to condemn the federal announcement, Alberta-based columnist Max Fawcett says the 2030 plan could ultimately be a gift to the tar sands/oil sands industry.
 “It gives them a compelling story to tell about Canada’s commitment to reducing emissions—one that is far more important now that U.S. President-elect Joe Biden gets to decide the fate of the Keystone XL pipeline,” he writes for the Globe.
 “It also gives them something new to talk about with the growing list of major institutions that have either pledged to divest from fossil fuels or are strongly considering it—one that added New York state’s US$226-billion pension fund to its ranks just last week.”